yaqwsx/PcbDraw-Lib/README.md

 ## Creating Modules

-Module is an SVG file containing single component drawing.
+Module is an SVG file containing a single component drawing.
 The file has to follow these rules:

 - it uses only SVG default units.
 - one default unit corresponds to 1 mm in reality.
 - it contains one element with `id=origin` having attributes `x` and `y`.
 Its coordinates serve as a module origin.
-This component cannot be nested under any transformation and ideally it should be a top-level component.
 - origin should be a red rectangle of size 1x1.
 - modules should not be too simplified (for example it is not OK for LED to be just a color circle).
 - module is named exactly the same as the corresponding KiCAD footprint.
 The extension is changed to `.svg`.
+- for each module there is a corresponding drawing with suffix '.back.svg' (for 'pinheader.svg' there is a 'pinheader.back.svg').
+This drawing contains view of the module from the other side of the board.
+- each component has to be in a viewbox which tightly encapsulates the component.

 Modules are placed in directories corresponding to KiCAD footprint libraries.
 If multiple footprints are represented using one module, the module should not be